With the release of OLGT 2021-39: Cross Programs: Telephonic Signature, new procedures were issued regarding how to verify self-declarations (see)

 A client can verbally self-declare disability for the purpose of obtaining an accommodation.
 This is applicable to all DTA programs.
 However, a client who self-declares for the purpose of obtaining an accommodation must not be coded as Yes on the Disability page in BEACON, unless the client verifies disability in accordance with the procedures outlined above for each program.

-A verbal self-declaration that a client is no longer working must be accepted for all programs.
+A verbal self-declaration that a client is no longer working must be accepted for SNAP only.
 Similarly, if a client submits a written note indicating they are not working, or if they include this information on a Recertification form, it is acceptable verification of proof of termination.
 No additional verification is needed as terminated income is not being counted at this time.

 Exception: If there is a Work Number Match that is active and displaying wages within 30 days of the case manager reviewing the case, and the client reports that they are unemployed, they must provide documentary evidence for proof of termination from the employer.
 If the client reports having trouble obtaining this verification, the case manager must institute collateral contact to assist.
 Each attempt at collateral contact must be recorded in the narrative.
 As a last resort, a written self-declaration that the client is no longer employed may be accepted.
 Terminated income, if any, is still not countable.

 If unemployment compensation has ended for a client, the terminated unemployment income that falls within the client’s initial cyclical month of application period must be counted.
 Since DUA is a verified upon receipt source, this is the only terminated income that must be counted.
 Case managers must also remove this income after it is used in the initial month of application.
 For more information regarding unemployment income ending, please see Processing Cases with Pandemic Unemployment Compensation.

 Terminated Income received prior to the application date is never considered.
 Permanent procedures for verifying terminated income have resumed and have been revised to support the hybrid work model.